Postmodernism: Early appearances

 The term "postmodern" was first used in 1870 by the artist John Watkins Chapman, who described "a Postmodern style of painting" as a departure from French Impressionism.
 Similarly, the first citation given by the Oxford English Dictionary is dated to 1916, describing Gus Mager as "one of the few 'post' modern painters whose style is convincing".

 Episcopal priest and cultural commentator J. M. Thompson, in a 1914 article, uses the term to describe changes in attitudes and beliefs in the critique of religion, writing, "the raison d'être of Post-Modernism is to escape from the double-mindedness of modernism by being thorough in its criticism by extending it to religion as well as theology, to Catholic feeling as well as to Catholic tradition".
 Cultural critic Randolph Bourne used the word to describe Japan in his essay "Trans-National America."
-In 1926, Bernard Iddings Bell, president of St. Stephen's College and also an Episcopal priest, published Postmodernism and Other Essays, which marks the first use of the term to describe an historical period following modernity.
+In 1926, Bernard Iddings Bell, president of St. Stephen's College and also an Episcopal priest, published Postmodernism and Other Essays, which marks the first use of the term to describe a historical period following modernity.
 The essay criticizes lingering socio-cultural norms, attitudes, and practices of the Enlightenment.
 It is also critical of a purported cultural shift away from traditional Christian beliefs.

 The term "postmodernity" was first used in an academic historical context as a general concept for a movement by Arnold J. Toynbee in a 1939 essay, which states that "Our own Post-Modern Age has been inaugurated by the general war of 1914–1918".

-In 1942, the literary critic and author H. R. Hays describes postmodernism as a new literary form.
+In 1942, the literary critic and author H. R. Hays described postmodernism as a new literary form.
 Also in the arts, the term was first used in 1949 to describe a dissatisfaction with the modernist architectural movement known as the International Style.

 Although these early uses anticipate some of the concerns of the debate in the second part of the 20th century, there is little direct continuity in the discussion.
 Just when the new discussion begins, however, is also a matter of dispute.
 Various authors place its beginnings in the 1950s, 1960s, 1970s, and 1980s.